 “Chester, your pain, saved me from mine.
 Your darkness showed me that mine wasn’t the only one, that there were others.
 It helped me, you helped me,” wrote a Linkin Park fan on the band’s Facebook page just a few days after news of Chester Bennington’s suicide left his loved ones and millions of fans shocked and heartbroken.

-Chester Bennington, the lead singer behind the hauntingly powerful lyrics of alternative rock band Linkin Park died of suicide on July 20, 2017.
-His death shook the music industry, creating an incredible amount of emotional outpour from friends, family, and fans who connected with the singer’s angst and pain-filled lyrics, which stemmed from his difficult childhood.
+Chester Bennington, the lead singer behind the hauntingly powerful lyrics of alternative rock band Linkin Park, took his life on July 20, 2017.
+His passing shook the music industry, and created an incredible amount of emotional outpour from friends, family, and fans who connected with the singer’s angst and pain-filled lyrics that stemmed from his difficult childhood.

-From the early age of 11, Bennington abused alcohol, cocaine, methamphetamine, LSD, and opium to numb himself to the trauma left behind by the sexual abuse he experienced as a child.
-Throughout his career, he was upfront and transparent about his struggles with addiction and depression, and he used his position in the public eye to start a much-needed conversation.
+From the early age of 11, Bennington turned to alcohol, cocaine, methamphetamine, LSD, and opium to numb himself to the trauma caused by sexual abuse he experienced as a child.
+Throughout his career, he was transparent about his struggles with addiction and depression, and used his public position to start a much-needed conversation about drug and alcohol misuse.

 As tragic as Bennington’s death is, he is not alone.
-An average of 117 suicides occur every day – men being at higher risk, often due to substance abuse and the cultural norms that make it difficult for them to share their emotions.
-Despite being the 10th leading cause of death in the nation, suicide is rarely talked about in the media, and there is still a stigma attached to mental health.
+An average of 117 suicides occur every day, with men at a higher risk due to substance abuse and cultural norms that shame being emotional.
+Despite being the tenth leading cause of death in the nation, we rarely see mentions of suicide in the media due to continuing stigma surrounding the subject of mental health.
+Bennington’s suicide calls much-needed attention to mental health, and reminds people that they’re not alone and that seeking help is okay.

-Sometimes, those in recovery expect all their problems and pain to disappear when they achieve sobriety, but that is not always the case.
+Sometimes, those in recovery expect their pain and problems to finally fall away in sobriety, but that is not always the case.
 Ridding your body of harmful substances does not guarantee you everlasting happiness.
-Anxiety and depression can still happen and can become dangerous to a person’s sobriety and overall health.
-Recovery is more than just not drinking and not doing drugs, it is about caring for your whole self – mind included.
+Recovery entails more than avoiding use; it is about caring for your whole self – mind included.

 If you or a loved one is struggling with addiction, Mountainside can help.